e-dant/watcher/README.md

 So, passing `watch` a string and a lambda would work well.

-`watch` will happily keep continue watching until it is asked to stop or it hits an unrecoverable error.
+`watch` will happily continue watching until it is asked to stop or it hits an unrecoverable error.

 ### Your Project